blackhacker09/Simon_Game/README.md

  * When you enter the wrong pattern at any level .
 GAME OVER !!!
  * Refresh the page to restart the game.

+# What's Your MAX level in Simon Game 😂 ???
+# Mine - Level 10 �😅🥲

 #

  My project is available at Github : https://blackhacker09.github.io/Simon_Game/